andreadellacorte/andreadellacorte.github.io/_posts/notes/2021-04-10-cocktail-class.md

 1. Balance - no flavour should stand up too much, though a lot here depends on preferences
 2. Temperature - coldest drink possible, made in the shortest time possible; if you can, big cubes of ice retain flavour for longer, also: freeze your glasses!
 3. Dilution - water is the glue that binds the ingredients together - usually directly inverse to the coldness of ice
-4. Always use fresh ingredients
+4. Ingredients - always use fresh

 ### Daiquiri